opnfv/doctor/requirements/02-use_cases.rst

 view.

 Once such fault is detected, the VIM shall find out which virtual resources are affected by this fault.
-In the example in :num:`Figure #figure1`, VM-4 is affected by a fault in the Hardware Server-3.
+In the example in :numref:`figure1`, VM-4 is affected by a fault in the Hardware Server-3.
 Such mapping shall be maintained in the VIM, depicted as the "Server-VM info" table inside the VIM.

 Once the VIM has identified which virtual resources are affected by the fault, it needs to find out who is the Consumer (i.e. the owner/manager) of the affected virtual resources (Step 2).
-In the example shown in :num:`Figure
-#figure1`, the VIM knows that for the red VM-4, the manager is the red Consumer
-through an Ownership info table.
+In the example shown in :numref:`figure1`, the VIM knows that for the red VM-4, the manager is the red Consumer through an Ownership info table.
 The VIM then notifies (Step 3 "Fault Notification") the red Consumer about this fault, preferably with sufficient abstraction rather than detailed physical fault information.

-.. _figure1:

 .. figure:: images/figure1.png
+   :name: figure1
    :width: 100%

    Fault management/recovery use case